SAP/terraform-provider-btp/docs/data-sources/subaccount_entitlements.md

 description: |-
   Gets all the entitlements and quota assignments for a subaccount.
   To get all entitlements and quota assigned to a specific subaccount:
-  * You must be assigned to either the subaccount admin or subaccount viewer role.
+  * You must be assigned to the admin or viewer role of the subaccount.
 ---

 # btp_subaccount_entitlements (Data Source)